-The Channel Resolver skill can be enabled on a per-channel basis, which means that the way the skill operates within each enabled channel can be customized to meet the needs of that channel.
+The Channel Resolver skill is enabled on a per-channel basis, which means that the way the skill operates within each enabled channel can be customized to meet the needs of that channel.
+Channels may be private or public.
 Once a channel has been enabled with Channel Resolver, the skill can be configured in different ways.
 Real-time ticket syncing can be configured to be automatic or manual.
 The emojis used by the skill in the channel can also be configured.

 For each channel enabled, Channel Resolver can be configured to only intercept channel messages using a subset of the configured skills, e.g. Answers, Access Software, Access Groups, Forms, Account Unlock, MFA Reset, and Forgot Password.

 Channel Resolver can be configured to create a synced ticket either automatically out of every post made by a non-agent in a channel, or it can be configured to only create a ticket when an IT agent marks the post with the the designated emoji.
 When a channel is configured for manual ticket creation only, an agent can still override a case where a synced ticket is not created by using the 🎫 emoji.

 The emoji used to represent automatic configuration (default emoji: 🎫) and manual configuration can be changed to the emoji of your choice that best matches your preference.
 The emojis representing No resolution (default emoji:❗) and DM ticket filed (default emoji: 🎫) can also be configured.